 The approach to running should be one of nutrition, weather conditions and careful consideration of how fast that athlete will actually be moving by this point in the race.
 Several factors can influence how long a run course can take.
 Professional run splits will differ from course to course in long-distance races by up to 15 minutes, and this time gap is exacerbated by amateurs moving at a slower pace overall.

 This potential time discrepancy, which can be caused by course length, hills or weather and the difficulty of the bike course, is often more than enough to make the difference between an extra gel or not.
 The last thing an athlete wants is to run out of nutrition, especially at this point in a race.
 Knowing what kind of nutrition is out on the course can save weight if it’s something the athlete is happy and has trained with, to use.
-For example, an athlete consuming 80g of carbohydrate for three hours on a marathon would need to consume between three and four gels per hour, totaling between nine and 12 gels of roughly 25g each.
+For example, an athlete consuming 80g of carbohydrates for three hours on a marathon would need to consume between three and four gels per hour, totaling between nine and 12 gels of roughly 25g each.
 By using on-course nutrition instead, an athlete would be able to save up to 300g of weight, which can impact the speed they’re able to sustain.
 Weight carried during the first half of the run will add to fatigue in the later stages.

 Prepare for the Course, Not Only the Race

-Understanding the small details on a triathlon course and knowing likely weather conditions, course profile awareness and understanding of what nutrition options are available can lead to a series of small improvements which, on race day, can add up to potential time gains from several months of training.
+Understanding the small details of a triathlon course and knowing likely weather conditions, course profile awareness and understanding of what nutrition options are available can lead to a series of small improvements which, on race day, can add up to potential time gains from several months of training.
 Taking more of a scientific approach to your athlete’s racecourse planning will give them more opportunities to achieve those race goals.
 While no strategy is perfect or fail-proof, minimizing the probability of running out of nutrition, using energy wisely or avoiding being blinded during the swim will undoubtedly reduce the likelihood of a disaster.